FOR IMMEDIATE RELEASE: February 20, 2019

 Phoenix Attorney Don W. Cartier Suspended for Six Months and One Day

-May 31, 2018 – PHOENIX – Attorney Don W. Cartier of Phoenix has been suspended for six months and one day after disclosing privileged information, mismanaging his trust account and misrepresenting his level of legal experience.
+Feb.
+20, 2019 – PHOENIX – Attorney Don W. Cartier of Phoenix has been suspended for six months and one day after the Supreme Court of Arizona upheld an earlier sanction ordered by the Presiding Disciplinary Judge on May 25, 2018.
+The suspension stems from his misconduct in disclosing privileged information, mismanaging his trust account and misrepresenting his level of legal experience.

 Cartier was hired by his client to represent him in a child custody matter.
 His paralegal conducted the initial client consultation without him being present.
 Nearly one month later on Jan.
 16, 2017, his client terminated the representation.
 Cartier then sent the client an internal email containing confidential information related to an unrelated client representation.